 The best way to do this, is using a package from the official repositories named reflector.
 It comes with all sorts of options, for example sorting mirrors by speed, filtering by country, etc.

-After that you would need to reinstall the $\verb+pacman-mirror$ package and run core base linux linux-firmware
+After that you would need to reinstall the $\verb"pacman-mirror"$ package and run for the best results.